U.S. Route 1 Business (Bel Air, Maryland): History

 The highway that was to become US 1 through Bel Air was designated one of the original state roads to be improved by the Maryland State Roads Commission in 1909.
 By 1910, Conowingo Road had already been paved from the corner of Broadway and Hickory Avenue in Bel Air north through Hickory.
 Belair Road from Benson to Archer Street in Bel Air was constructed as a 14 ft macadam road in 1913.
 That project included the construction of a new bridge over Winters Run at Lake Fanny Hill the same year.
 After incremental improvements to the road at Lake Fanny Hill in the late 1910s proved insufficient, the present bridge was constructed over Winters Run and the dangerous curve was bypassed in 1930.

 By 1930, US 1 had been widened to 20 ft throughout Harford County with the construction of concrete shoulders.
 Widening of Belair Road to 30 ft from Baltimore County to downtown Bel Air was underway by 1934 and completed in 1936.
 By 1938, US 1 entered downtown Bel Air on the Baltimore Pike, turned north onto Bond Street, followed Main Street—which in 1938 also became part of MD 24—to Broadway, then followed Broadway to Hickory Avenue.
 Around 1940, the portions of Bond and Main streets that carried US 1 were expanded to 40 ft in width.
 US 1 was expanded further following World War II: the highway was reconstructed and widened from downtown Bel Air through Hickory between 1950 and 1952 and from Benson to Bel Air by 1954.

 Construction on the Bel Air Bypass got underway in 1963.
 The bypass was originally planned to pass around Hickory as well, but the northern extension was postponed by 1966.
 When the bypass opened in 1965, taking US 1 out of downtown Bel Air, Belair Road from Benson to downtown Bel Air was temporarily designated as an extension of MD 147.
 By 1966, US 1 Bus. was assigned from Benson north to the end of the bypass south of Hickory.
 The extension of the Bel Air Bypass around Hickory was constructed in 2000.
 US 1 was subsequently placed on the new bypass, and US 1 Bus. was extended to its current length.

+On March 10, 1970, at the modern day intersection of US 1 Bus. and Tollgate Road in Bel Air, a bomb exploded in the car of two friends of H. Rap Brown, who was set to appear in court in the town facing charges of inciting a riot in Cambridge.